sagaraBilly/ASRS_Prototype_Design/README.md

 9. Push Buttons (for manual adjustment input)
 10. Power Supply 12A 20V
 11. Potentiometer or possibly variable resistor.

+The designs of the prototype is included in the repository as image.

 For more details on the design and test results, please see the research publication report.
 IOP Conference Series: Materials Science and Engineering